LayoutXML/TickTock-Wear/README.md

 TickTock Wear versioning follows this scheme:

-* Version code: number of commits to this repository.
+* Version code: number of commits to the repository with the full code (including premium parts).

 * Version name: x.y.z, where z increases by 1 with at least one fix compared to the previous version, y increases by 1 with at least one new feature. y and x additionally increase by 1 if the number after it reaches 10.
 In that case the number that reaches 10 reverts back to 0.